Neniya/travel-app/README.md

-# Weather-Journal App Project
+#Travel App Project

 ## **Introduction**

-This project is a simple weather application for my Udacity Nanodegree course.
+This project is a web-application that shows information, weather and picture in your travel destination city.
 The goal of this project is to create an asynchronous web app that uses Web API and user data to dynamically update the UI.

 The application:

-1. Displays a form where you can write a zip code (now it's work only for German zip codes) and you can write how you feel today.
+1. Displays a form where you enter the location you are traveling to and the date you are leaving.
    <img src="img/app.png" width="250"/>
-2. After you click on the "Generate" button you will get an information about weather in the city, which zip code was written before.
+2. After you click on the "Get information" button you will get the information how soon the trip is, the current weather forecast in the city and predicted forecast for the first three trip's days and a picture of the city.
    <img src="img/result.png" width="200"/>

 ## **Getting Started**